 Holiday request forms are available on the school website.
-These need to be returned to school via the office drop box six weeks prior to the holiday.
-The Governors meet once a month with the Head teacher to discuss holiday requests.
-As part of the process, it is likely that you will be invited to meet with the Head and representatives from the governing body to discuss the holiday request and the implications of such on your child's / children's learning.
+These need to be returned to the school via the office drop box six weeks before the holiday.
+The Governors meet once a month with the Head Teacher to discuss holiday requests.
+As part of the process, you will likely be invited to meet with the Head and representatives from the governing body to discuss the holiday request and its implications on your child's learning.
 Unless there is an extenuating circumstance, your holiday request will not be authorised.